syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/working-with-data.md

 ## Empty points

 The Data points that uses the `null` or `undefined` as value are considered as empty points.
-Empty data points are ignored and not plotted in the Chart.
-When the data is provided by using the points property, By using `emptyPointSettings` property in series, you can customize the empty point.
-Default `mode` of the empty point is `Gap`.
+Empty data points are ignored and is not plotted in the Chart.
+When the data is provided by using the points property, by using [`emptyPointSettings`](../api/chart3d/threeDimensionalEmptyPointSettingsModel/) property in series, the empty can be customized.
+Default [`mode`](../api/chart3d/threeDimensionalEmptyPointSettingsModel/#mode) of the empty point is `Gap`.

 {% if page.publishingplatform == "typescript" %}